 be OBD2 compliant prior to these dates.

 Please note that Windows software/compatibility related issues and driver issues are beyond our scope and as such, is not supported by OBD2 Australia.
 Drivers and guides are adequately provided for your guidance on this product page.
 You may consult with other online resources for further assistance.
 A few settings or updates on your device may be required to render this hardware and software to work, and as such does not completely indicate a defective or faulty scanner.
+This device is best used on devices running Windows 7 and newer.
+Drivers may not work on older operating systems, and as such does not indicate a ‘faulty’ or ‘not fit for purpose’ devices.

 You can use these guides to confirm: